 Dr. Durden received his undergraduate degree from Dickinson College then completed his M.A. and Ph.D. in German Language and Literature from the Johns Hopkins University.
 Directly following his degree from Dickinson, he studied at the University of Basel, Switzerland as a Fulbright student and was also a student at the University of Freiburg and the University of Muenster, Germany.

-Among current activities, Dr. Durden is a Member of the Advisory Board of CIES for the Senior Fulbright Scholar Program and participates on the selection committee for the German Chancellor’s Award of the Humboldt Foundation.
+Among current activities, Dr. Durden is Chair of the Council for International Exchange of Scholars (CIES) Advisory Board and participates on the selection committee for the German Chancellor’s Award of the Humboldt Foundation.
 He is also a Board Member of Walden University, a for-profit higher education institute.